AdobeDocs/experience-platform.en/help/access-control/flac/overview.md

 ## Permissions UI

-The Permissions UI in Adobe Experience Cloud provides a central location for managing field level access control configurations for subjects and resources in your organization.
+The Permissions UI in Adobe Experience Cloud provides a central location for managing attribute-based access control configurations for subjects and resources in your organization.
 Through the Permissions UI, you can create and manage roles, as well as assign the desired resource permissions for these roles.
 The Permissions UI also allows you to manage the labels, sandboxes, and users associated with a specific role.
 For more information, see the Permissions UI guide.

-## Field level access control API
+## Attribute-based access control API

-The Field Level Access Control API allows you to programmatically manage roles, products, permission categories, and permission sets within Platform using APIs.
+The attribute-based access control API allows you to programmatically manage roles, products, permission categories, and permission sets within Platform using APIs.

-## Field level access control in Platform
+## Attribute-based access control in Platform

-The following sections provide information on how field level access control is integrated to other components of Platform:
+The following sections provide information on how attribute-based access control is integrated to other components of Platform:

 ### Access control